Netsaken/UMSL-CS-4760-Project/README.txt

 5. Every time it prints out the processes, it's printing them out in a slightly different order each time.
 Only the last iteration prints out PPIDs of '1'.

+6. The program runs in an identical way to step 5 if I use "wait;".
+It will execute with an n value of 100, but it will not print more than 28 per iteration.
+If I instead use "wait(NULL);", only a couple of the processes in all iterations are printed at a time, based on my sleep time.
+The iterations are interleaved, but are otherwise very uniform; there are no orphaned processes.
+However, even if I run for an n of 100, each iteration still only shows 28 processes.